 Kate Brien

-Kate is the Vaccine Education Center at CHOP’s Research Coordinator, supporting research efforts to promote vaccination and protect populations against vaccine-preventable diseases.
+Kate served as a research coordinator at the Vaccine Education Center at CHOP, supporting research efforts to promote vaccination and protect populations against vaccine-preventable diseases.
 In college, Kate majored in biology, minored in African studies and completed a college honors project developing a PCR-based diagnostic test for dengue virus.
 After graduating, she completed a year-long fellowship at the National Institute of Allergies and Infectious Diseases (NIAID).
 Kate earned her graduate degree in public health (MPH) with a concentration in global infectious diseases.

 What was your favorite science class?